-Leaving a Gift in your Will is the opportunity to invest in the future generation of young people and play a vital role in supporting students, research and the wider University.
+Leaving a Gift in your Will is the opportunity to invest in a future generation of students, to play a vital role in cutting edge research and the wider University community.

 Professor John Anderson left a legacy to create ‘a place of useful learning’ for the benefit of all mankind.
 Today, gifts in wills continue to play a vital role in our socially progressive mission.
 Recent gifts have supported:

 - a special scholarship programme for students from the most disadvantaged backgrounds

 - a hardship fund for teacher training

 - redevelopment of University buildings, including Andersonian Library and Biomedical Engineering